10 things that changed in J&K after the abrogation of Article 370

 Focused counterterrorism approach

-With J&K becoming a Union territory the law and counter and fighting the Pakistan-sponsored terrorism and proxy war is the full responsibility of the center.
-No longer the State and center can blame each other or lack of synergy among forces for laxity on this front.
-This approach is helping in eliminating terrorism at a rate as never before.
+With J&K becoming a Union territory, the law and order and the campaign against Pakistan-sponsored terrorism have become the sole responsibility of the center.
+No longer can the State or the center blame each other for lapses or a lack of synergy among forces on this front.
+This approach is helping in the elimination of terrorism at a rate never before.

 Tourism